balancer/balancer-core/README.md

 to portfolio managers to rebalance their portfolio, investors collect fees from traders who rebalance the portfolio by following arbitrage opportunities.

 <h2 align=center><br/><code>🍂 bronze release 🍂</code></h2>

 The *🍂Bronze Release*  is the first of 3 planned releases of the Balancer Protocol.
-Bronze puts an emphasis on security and code clarity for verification, foregoing even obvious gas optimizations.
+Bronze emphasizes code clarity for audit and verification, and does not attempt to optimize for gas.
+Bronze works directly with ERC20 tokens, inheriting all the warts associated with them.
 Balancer charges a per-pool exit fee for Bronze pools.

-The *❄️Silver Release* will bring a number of gas optimizations and architecture changes that should massively increase liquidity and reduce transaction overhead.
+The *❄️Silver Release* will bring a number of gas optimizations and architecture changes that will reduce transaction overhead.
 Balancer will charge a per-vault "unwrap" fee for Silver pools.

 The *☀️Golden Release* will introduce a curious new liquidity mechanism to the market.